Emping: Production

-Emping production is a home industry, with emping traditionally handmade in a labor-intensive process.
-The melinjo seeds are sauteed in a medium fire without oil, or sometimes using sand as a media.
+Production of melinjo emping is a traditional home industry, they are handmade in a labour-intensive process.
+The melinjo seeds are sauteed in a medium fire without oil, or sometimes using sand as a medium.
 Some people boil the melinjo seeds to ease the peeling process.
 Both the softer outer skin and the harder inner skin of the seeds are peeled off by hand.
-Each of the gnetum seeds is whacked with a wooden hammer-like instrument or pressed with a stone cylinder to create flat and round emping, and later arranged in a tray made of weaved bamboo and sun-dried for a whole day.
-Each emping chip is commonly created from a single gnetum nut, although there are variants that combine several seeds to create larger emping with sizes similar to krupuk.
+Each of the Gnetum seeds is struck with a wooden hammer-like instrument or pressed with a stone cylinder to create flat and round emping, and later arranged in a tray made of woven bamboo and sun-dried for a whole day.
+Each emping chip is commonly created from a single gnetum nut, although there are variants that combine several seeds to create larger emping chips with sizes similar to krupuk.
 These large emping, however, are often mixed with other types of starch, such as corn or tuber starch.
 There are two types of emping thickness available in markets, thin and thick.
-Thin emping are usually plain or salty, while thick emping are usually sweet, coated with caramelized sugar, or spiced with chili pepper.
+Thin emping are usually plain or salty, while thick emping are usually sweet, coated with caramelized sugar, or spiced with chilli pepper.

 The dried emping chips are collected, packed, and sold at the market.
-Raw emping, as bought from traditional markets, are better when sun-dried first to reduce their humidity, then later fried with ample hot vegetable oil until they expand, becoming crispy and turning golden yellow.
+Raw emping, as bought from traditional markets, is better when sun-dried first to reduce their humidity, then later fried with ample hot vegetable oil until they expand, becoming crispy and turning golden yellow.
 Emping is produced in many parts of Indonesia, from Limpung in Central Java, Pidie in Aceh to Sulawesi.
 However, the main production areas are in Java, with Karangtawang village in Kuningan Regency West Java; Bantul Regency in Yogyakarta; Klaten Regency and Batang Regency, in Central Java; and Magetan Regency in East Java.